 Scythe Blade design: Tensioned vs. untentioned

 Pictured below is an antique American-made scythe on the left and a modern European scythe on the right.
 Scythes like the antique on the left can be commonly found at antique stores in the USA, or have been handed down from older generations.
 Both are "scythes" of course but it is important to understand which one you have.
 The American scythe has forward facing grips, and it is extra curved so that the lower grip can be attached directly to the snath, at an ergonomic height.
 Both grips on the American snath are supposed to be adjustable by twisting them clockwise to loosen, and sliding them up or down, and then turn them counter-clockwise to tighten.
 The European scythe on the right has grips pointing back towards the person holding it.
 While it is also double curved, it is not curved enough for the lower grip to attach to directly to the snath.
 Instead it has to be attached to a stem, which rises up from the snath, to place the lower grip at a more ergonomically comfortable position for the mower.
-The grips for this Fux brand European snath are adjustable as well, with a bolt system.
+The grips for this Fux brand European snath are adjustable as well, with a bolt and barrel nut system.

 For more info on how to mow with a European scythe see the Mowing page at One Scythe Revolution.